MarcusTrenton-Personal/NpcGenerator/README.md

 Without the signing key and password, the publishing targets will not succeed.

+The public publishing profile will create a zipped file.
+Junction that folder to wherever you want the output to go (for example `mklink /J "D:\BackThisUp\ProgrammingProjects\Workspace\NpcGenerator\Zipped"  "H:\My Drive\Freeware\NpcGenerator"`.
+For the original author, the uncompressed files went to beta users in Dropbox while the zipped file was uploaded to Google Drive for public use.

 ## Git Hooks

 To run automated tests before each push, follow the instructions in pre-push.template.